-In the old days reusable bags were made of hides or woven materials, choices that are still available.
+In the old days, reusable bags were made of hides or woven materials, choices that are still available.
 Along came paper and plastic bags.
-Now days reusable bags are experiencing a comeback and are made of wide variety of materials both natural and man-made, available in numerous shapes, sizes, purposes, and price ranges.
+Nowadays reusable bags are experiencing a comeback and are made of a wide variety of materials both natural and man-made, available in numerous shapes, sizes, purposes, and price ranges.

 Grocery Produce / Bulk / Meat Bags

-There are a large selection of mesh and tight weave bags on the market for use as grocery produce or bulk bin bags.
-Reusable meat bags…hmm…
+There is a large selection of mesh and tight weave bags on the market for use as grocery produce or bulk bin bags.
+Reusable meat bags…hmmm…

 Things to Think About

 - The material needs to be suitable for the job (e.g. a mesh bag might work for carrots from the produce aisle and almonds from the bulk bin but not flour).

 - Some people are concerned about paying more for produce or bulk bin items due to the extra weight of a reusable bag.
 Keep the bags lightweight and it won’t make a difference.

 - In my Internet travels, I did see some reusable meat/game bags but they were for hunters and not the grocery market meat counter.